DuoSoftware/DVP-FacebookReceiver/README.md

-# DVP-FacebookReceiver
+# DVP-SocialConnector
-facebook post receiver for public host
+Social media connector for twitter and facebook